Why Diversity is Valuable

 We've determined the location diversity of each school by looking at where students lived before they attended college.

-About 89.0% of the students attending Albertus Magnus College come from within Connecticut.
-This means Albertus Magnus is below average in geographic diversity with a ranking of #1,851.
+Over 90% of the students attending Albertus Magnus College come from within Connecticut.
+This puts Albertus Magnus' level of geographic diversity below the national average and gives it a national geographic diversity ranking of #1,932.

 Explore Nationwide Geographic Diversity